 The Buck dreamed of being as big as its westbound partner, but unfortunately all it can offer is a petrol station.

 Short stay customer parking is available for cars.
 No HGV parking is available.

 This information is provided to us by third parties.
 You should always check with staff on site.

 The unusual name 'The Buck' is shown on the road signs, despite the area being known as Longparish and Forton.

-The Longparish branch of Little Chef was built in the late 1960s to the west of the petrol station, with its own access from the A303.
+The Longparish branch of Little Chef was built in the late 1960s to the west of the filling station, with its own access from the A303.
 This was a small, oddly-shaped building, with a long, thin store room sticking out from the back and a rounded dining area.
-It closed in around 2005 and was demolished to make way for a larger petrol station.
+It closed in around 2005 and was demolished to make way for a larger filling station.

 Popham (8 miles)